This is a deliciously easy keto cornbread recipe—the perfect substitute for traditional cornbread that is keto-friendly.

 How To Make A Keto Cornbread Recipe Easily

-Making a low carb cornbread is pretty simple, all you need is a few key ingredients and hot oven ready to go.
+Making a low-carb cornbread is pretty simple; all you need is a few key ingredients and a hot oven ready to go.

-My recipe calls for almond meal but you can use almond flour too.
-In fact, I make it both ways all the time and get perfect results every time.
+My recipe calls for the use of almond meal, but you can use almond flour too.
+In fact, I always make it both ways and get perfect results every time.

-If you like your cornbread on the sweeter side then go ahead and add a little sugar substitute.
+If you like your cornbread on the sweeter side, then go ahead and add a little sugar substitute.
 This will give you a keto southern cornbread version.
-However, this is totally optional.
+However, this is optional.

 A Keto Cornbread Recipe That Passes As Traditional Cornbread

-When I shared my recipe with dinner guests they simply could not believe that my keto cornbread was not the real thing but a mock recipe.
+When I shared my recipe with dinner guests, they simply could not believe that my keto cornbread was not the real thing but a mock recipe.
 It’s a savory cornbread you will be proud to serve.

-I encourage you to give this easy recipe a test?
+I encourage you to give this easy recipe a try.
 See for yourself what a delicious option it is.

-I sure hope you will give this recipe for low carb cornbread or any of my low carb keto recipes a try.
-Once you do, make sure you remember to tag us on Instagram and Facebook.
-It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.
+I sure hope you give this low-carb keto cornbread recipe a try; once you do, make sure you remember to tag us on Instagram, Facebook, and Pinterest.
+It’s what keeps us encouraged to keep sharing and perfecting our recipes.

 - 2 cups of almond meal